 In general, most credit scoring models now score people from 300–850, with the higher number being the better.

 FICO has various versions of its scoring model that are used by the major credit bureaus to give lenders an idea of whether they’re making a good lending decision.
 The exact credit scoring model being used depends on the bureau and the lender, but FICO is usually the model being used.

-This is an important distinction to make because most of the time when you get your credit report and score from sites like Rocket HQ, you get a VantageScore, which uses the same scale as FICO but was developed by the credit bureaus themselves.
+This is an important distinction to make because most of the time when you get your credit report and score from websites, you get a VantageScore, which uses the same scale as FICO but was developed by the credit bureaus themselves.